labordynamicsinstitute/replicability-training/jira-prepare-publication.md

    - `Code provenance` should point to openICPSR.
 If not, go to the final step.
    - Make a note of the issue number again.
 4. on openICPSR,
+   - FOR ACCEPT WITH CHANGES: sometimes there may be a special message, and you should NOT post the standard acceptance language.
+Instead, post the special message to openICPSR and include the lines here:
+   > Once completed, do not resubmit to Manuscript Central.
+Please use the openICPSR Project Communication log, specifying AEAREP-xxx.
    - remove any RAs from the Share list (leave anybody who is on there!)
    - post to the Communication log a standard message with the last few lines from https://raw.githubusercontent.com/AEADataEditor/aea-de-guidance/master/sample-language-report.md.
 This generates an email message (copied to all admin privs) with the same text.
 5. In your email,